naborlozada/Aaegypti_domestication/README.md

 Title:
 **Molecular signature of domestication in the arboviral vector *Aedes aegypti***

-**Authors:** Alejandro Nabor Lozada-Chávez, Irma Lozada-Chávez, Niccolò Alfano, Umberto Palatini, Davide Sogliani, Samia Elfekih, Teshome Degefa, Maria V. Sharakhova, Athanase Badolo, Sriwichai Patchara, Mauricio Casas-Martinez, Bianca C. Carlos, Rebeca Carballar-Lejarazú, Luis Lambrechts, Jayme A. Souza-Neto & Mariangela Bonizzoni
+**Authors:** Alejandro Nabor Lozada-Chávez, Irma Lozada-Chávez, Niccolò Alfano, Umberto Palatini, Davide Sogliani, Samia Elfekih, Teshome Degefa, Maria V. Sharakhova, Athanase Badolo, Sriwichai Patchara, Mauricio Casas-Martinez, Bianca C. Carlos, Rebeca Carballar-Lejarazú, Louis Lambrechts, Jayme A. Souza-Neto & Mariangela Bonizzoni

 <ins>These and previous versions of the scripts are subject to changes and tests.
 If you use them (one or more) in a complete or partial form for your research, as well as any other data contained here, please cite this repository (**`Zenodo`**) and the preprint **bioRxiv** paper.</ins>

   **Repository/scripts citation:**\
    [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7961222.svg)](https://doi.org/10.5281/zenodo.7961222)

    * Nabor, Lozada-Chavez.
 (2023).
 Aedes aegypti domestication (v0.3).
 Zenodo. https://doi.org/10.5281/zenodo.7961222.
    * A. N. Lozada-Chávez et. al. 2023.
 [Molecular signature of domestication in the arboviral vector *Aedes aegypti*](https://doi.org/10.1101/2023.03.13.532092). bioRxiv.
 DOI: https://doi.org/10.1101/2023.03.13.532092 [submitted].